 If your car, truck, or SUV has an all-wheel drivetrain, then you have probably been asked if you want to “service your differential” at least once when getting the oil changed.
-And while that question might seem like a ploy get you to buy more stuff from the dealership or shop where you get your car worked on, it’s actually not.
+And while that question might seem like a ploy to get you to buy more stuff from the dealership or shop where you get your car worked on, it’s actually not.
 But is it really necessary to change your car’s differential fluid?

 What is a differential?

-Inside the differential is a cluster of gears that spin the wheels independently, however, these gears need lubrication in order to move more freely and not heat up too much due to the constant friction, hence the need for differential fluid in the housing.
+Inside the differential is a cluster of gears that spin the wheels independently; however, these gears need lubrication in order to move more freely and not heat up too much due to the constant friction, hence the need for differential fluid in the housing.
 If this fluid isn’t changed in the manufacturer-prescribed intervals, then it can get dirty and thick, which could damage the differential over time.
 Trust us, you don’t want to pay for a new differential.

 How often do you need to replace the differential fluid?

-How do change a vehicle’s differential fluid?
+How do you change a vehicle’s differential fluid?

 - Lift the vehicle with a jack and place it on jack stands